-In the first version of the East Side Gallery, the longest remaining stretch of the Berlin Wall, artists came together to provide commentary to the changing politicial situation not just in Germany but the world at the time.
+In the first version of the East Side Gallery Berlin, the longest remaining stretch of the Berlin Wall, artists came together to provide commentary to the changing political situation not just in Germany but the world at the time.
 Once the 103 murals were finished, they were placed under official protection.

 East Side Gallery: Powerful now Just as Back Then

 Despite efforts of conservation, the bright and colourful pictures which proved to be a testament to the hope of a whole generation suffered immensely.
 Illegal graffities soon defaced some of the artwork.
 City fumes ate away the porose concrete.

 It soon became clear that some drastical conservation work needed to be carried out to save the artwork and the project as a whole.

 Following the official invitation, most artists returned to repaint their pictures.
 There was some controversy around how this project was executed, with some artists sadly prefer not to return to the East Side Gallery to rescue their work.